apache/griffin/griffin-doc/DataQualityTool.md

 - **Apache Airflow Integration**:
   - Enabling smooth integration within the AI ecosystem using Apache Airflow.

-This architecture aims to provide a comprehensive and flexible approach to managing data quality and integrating it into various business workflows.
+This architecture aims to provide a comprehensive and flexible approach to managing data quality and integrating it into various existing business workflows in data team.

-So that enterprise job scheduling system will launch data quality check pipelines and maybe based on data quality result, do some actions such as retry or stop the downstream scheduling like circuit breaker.
+So that enterprise job scheduling system will launch optional data quality check pipelines after usual data jobs are finished.
+And maybe based on data quality result, schedule some actions such as retry or stop the downstream scheduling like circuit breaker.

 ### Data Quality Layer